protocol/research-website/content/posts/202107-snarks-site/index.md

 draft: false

 ---

 Did you know Filecoin is the largest zk-SNARK network deployed to date?
+For the past two years we have been working on bringing zk-SNARKs to the world and to the Filecoin Network.
+While this journey is far from over, we wanted to give you a peak at where we are today.

-zk-SNARKs are a cryptographic technique that allows a prover to efficiently convince verifiers that the prover knows some piece of information -- without revealing the information itself.
-This property enables secure and private interaction in a blockchain setting.
+zk-SNARKs are a cryptographic technique that allows a prover to efficiently convince verifiers that the prover knows some piece of information without revealing the information itself.
+This enables secure and private interaction in a blockchain setting.
+The efficiency of zk-SNARKs is a key property, and one that allow us to prove the validity of storage in much less space than would otherwise be possible.

-The Filecoin network currently generates up to 7 million zk-SNARK proofs per day, each proof including more than 100 million constraints.
-Visit our new [zk-SNARKs for the world minisite](../../../sites/snarks/) to find out how.
+Today, we present to you the beautiful [zk-SNARKs for the world minisite](../../../sites/snarks/), which showcases the use of SNARKs in Filecoin and some of the key improvements that allowed us to scale to this level.
+Enjoy the website!